-Join Malcolm Shore for an in-depth discussion in this video Managing incident response, part of Foundations of Cybersecurity.
+Join Malcolm Shore for an in-depth discussion in this video Managing incident response, part of Cybersecurity Foundations.

 - With the level of resources being invested in both cybercrime and state-sponsored malware, it's inevitable that an attack will eventually penetrate even the most careful organization.
 When that happens, the difference between inconvenience and disaster will be how well prepared the organization is to respond to the incident.
 NIST Cybersecurity Framework provides a set of control objectives into the functional area, Respond.